Third Battle of Panipat: Background

-The 27-year Mughal-Maratha war (1680–1707) led to rapid territorial loss of the Maratha Empire to the Mughal Emperor Aurangzeb.
-However after his death in 1707, this process reversed following the Mughal succession war between the sons of Aurangzeb.
-By 1712, Marathas quickly started retaking their lost lands.
-Under Peshwa Baji Rao, Gujarat, Malwa and Rajputana came under Maratha control.
-Finally, in 1737, Baji Rao defeated the Mughals on the outskirts of Delhi and brought much of the former Mughal territories in the south of Agra under Maratha control.
-Baji Rao's son Balaji Baji Rao further increased the territory under Maratha control by invading Punjab in 1758.

-Raghunathrao's letter to the Peshwa, 4 May 1758.
+In 1757, Ahmad Shah Durrani appointed his son, Timur Shah, as the governor of Punjab.
+Since Timur Shah was a minor, the Durrani commander-in-chief, Jahan Khan, assumed control of the administration.
+Jahan Khan's rule was harsh—he forced Adina Beg Khan, the governor of Jalandhar Doab, to retreat to the hills and persecuted Sodhi Wadbhag Singh of Kartarpur.
+Determined to retaliate, Adina Beg Khan allied with Jassa Singh Ahluwalia by paying a large tribute and permitting the Sikhs to plunder the Jalandhar Doab and defeated the Afghans at Battle of Mahilpur (1757).
+By March 1758, Adina Beg Khan became uneasy with the growing influence of the Sikhs.
+He sought help from the Marathas, who had gained control of Delhi after defeating the Mughals in the Battle of Delhi (1757).
+Adina Beg offered the Marathas a large daily payment to assist him in capturing Lahore.
+Additionally, he persuaded the Sikhs to join forces with the Marathas against the Afghans.
+Adina Beg also gained the support of Raghunathrao and together they drove the Afghans out of Lahore.
+The Maratha and Sikh forces then pursued the retreating Afghans on horseback, eventually capturing Attock.
+The Punjab now came under Maratha rule, with Adina appointed subahdar of the Punjab in 1758 in return for a yearly tribute of seventy five lakh of rupees.
+Raghunathrao and Malhar Rao Holkar, the two commanders-in-chief of the Maratha forces, remained in Lahore for three months after which they retired to the Deccan leaving Adina in sole control.

-This brought the Marathas into direct confrontation with the Durrani empire of Ahmad Shah Abdali (also known as Ahmad Shah Durrani).
-In 1759, he raised an army from the Pashtun and Baloch tribes and made several gains against the smaller Maratha garrisons in Punjab.
-He then joined his Indian allies—the Rohilla Afghans of the Gangetic Doab—forming a broad coalition against the Marathas.
+This brought the Marathas into direct confrontation with the Durrani Empire of Ahmad Shāh Abdali.
+In 1759, he raised an army the core of which was from the Qizilbash, and recruited other troops such as the Pashtun tribes, Kurds, and Uzbeks. and made several gains against the smaller Maratha garrisons in Punjab.
+He then joined his Indian allies—the Rohillas of the Gangetic Doab, the Muslims of Northern India, and Shuja-ud-Daula—forming a broad coalition against the Marathas.

 To counter this, Raghunathrao was supposed to go north to handle the situation.
-Raghunathrao asked for large number of an army soldiers, which was denied by Sadashivrao Bhau, his cousin and Diwan of Peshwa.
+Raghunathrao asked for large number of soldiers, which was denied by Sadashivrao Bhau, his cousin and Diwan of Peshwa.
 Therefore, he declined to go.
 Sadashivrao Bhau was instead made commander in chief of the Maratha Army, under whom the Battle of Panipat was fought.

 The Marathas, under the command of Sadashivrao Bhau, responded by gathering an army of between 45,000 and 60,000, which was accompanied by roughly 200,000 non-combatants, a number of whom were pilgrims desirous of making pilgrimages to Hindu holy sites in northern India.
 The Marathas started their northward journey from Patdur on 14 March 1760.
 Both sides tried to get the Nawab of Awadh, Shuja-ud-Daulah, into their camp.
 By late July Shuja-ud-Daulah made the decision to join the Afghan-Rohilla coalition, preferring to join what was perceived as the "army of Islam".
-This was strategically a major loss for the Marathas, since Shuja provided much-needed finances for the long Afghan stay in North India.
-It is doubtful whether the Afghan-Rohilla coalition would have the means to continue their conflict with the Marathas without Shuja's support.